Measuring intrinsic relaxation rates in superconductors using nonlinear response: -wave superconductors

 \textbf{(2) Inhomogeneous} $\bm{\gamma(\varepsilon) = \gamma_0 (\omega_k/2)^p}$: By applying the saddle-point method, the condition $\frac{d}{d\varepsilon}\left[i\omega(\varepsilon) - \gamma(\varepsilon)\right] = 0$ is satisfied at $\varepsilon = 0$.
 Expanding around this critical point and evaluating the integral using the Gaussian approximation, the long-time oscillation becomes

 where $\omega_2 = \omega''(\varepsilon=0)$ and $\gamma_2=\gamma''(\varepsilon=0)$.
 Since $\omega_2 \gg \gamma_2$ in our setting, this reduces to

 Observe that the signal is dominated by the decay rate at the Fermi surface.
-Figure\;\ref{fig:2}(b) shows the Higgs oscillation $\Delta^O(t)$ multiplied by $\sqrt{t}$ in a half-log plot.
-With this correction, the $\gamma\propto\omega^p$ form exhibits exponential decay.
-The pseudospin dephasing rate on the Fermi surface can thus be extracted from the long-time dynamics of the Higgs amplitude with $1/T_2(\varepsilon=0)=\gamma_0$.
+Figure\;\ref{fig:2}(c)(d) show the decay of Higgs amplitude $\Delta^O(t)$ and the current oscillation $J^O(t)$ multiplied by $\sqrt{t}$ in a half-log plot.
+With this correction, the macroscopic observable decays exponentially, and the pseudospin dephasing rate on the Fermi surface can thus be extracted from the long-time dynamics with $1/T_2(\varepsilon=0)=\gamma_0$.

-\textbf{(3) Inhomogeneous} $\bm{\gamma(\varepsilon) = \gamma_0 |\varepsilon|^p}$: For $p=1$, the saddle-points lie in the complex plane, $z_0 = \pm i\frac{\gamma_0\Delta_0\Delta_t}{\sqrt{4+\gamma_0^2}}$, giving
+\textbf{(3) Inhomogeneous} $\bm{\gamma(\varepsilon) = \gamma_0 |\varepsilon|^p}$: For $p=1$, the saddle-points lie in the complex plane, $z_0 = \pm i\frac{\gamma_0\Delta_t}{\sqrt{4+\gamma_0^2}}$, giving

 Thus, the oscillation acquires a small additional exponential damping, with an exponent approximately $\gamma_0^2/2$.
 For $p\ge 2$, the saddle point lies on the Fermi surface $\varepsilon=0$, yielding